-The majority of rising sophomores (students with less than 3 semesters completed by the end of the Spring term) will select housing during the summer into traditional doubles and remaining single rooms.
+The majority of rising sophomores (students with less than 3 semesters completed living on campus by the end of the Spring term) will select housing during the summer into traditional double rooms as well as any remaining single rooms.
 Rising sophomores have the opportunity to apply for Residential Learning Communities during the Spring semester.
-Rising sophomores will also be able to apply for block housing (a process by which 4-6 individuals can apply to live in rooms in a cluster near each other).
-Applications for block housing selection will be granted on a space available basis over the summer, prior to sophomore housing selection
+Rising sophomores will also be able to apply for block housing (a process by which 3-6 individuals may apply to live in rooms in a cluster near each other).

 Circle and Garden Apartments

 If all apartments are not selected by the end of the February apartment selection process for rising junior/seniors, a second selection may be offered, which will be available for all current students, including sophomores.
 During the second selection process, sophomores can make up 100 percent of the group.

 Any returning student, including sophomores, can submit an application on the Housing Portal (via HomerConnect) to live in a Residential Learning Community.
 Awards for each community will be published on the Housing Portal.
 Students can select into other specialty areas based on space availability.
 Substance Free and Quiet Study require that residents sign an agreement.
 Please see Important Dates for application due dates and selection.

 First priority for single rooms are given to juniors and seniors.
 All singles remaining after junior and senior selection will be available to rising sophomores.
 If you believe you have a special need for a single, please refer to the Housing Accommodation processes.

 Details about the summer selection process and relevant dates will be published later in the Spring semester.